-- · Do not touch glass or appliance until it is cooled - Use leather gloves when reloading fuel - · NEVER allow children to touch glass - Keep children away - CAREFULLY SUPERVISE children in same room as fireplace. - Alert children and adults to hazards of high temperatures - High temperatures may ignite clothing or other flammable materials. - Keep clothing, furniture, draperies and other flammable materials away.
+- Do not touch glass until it is cooled - Use leather gloves when reloading fuel - NEVER allow children to touch glass - · Keep children away - CAREFULLY SUPERVISE children in same room as appliance. - Alert children and adults to hazards of high temperatures - High temperatures may ignite clothing or other flammable materials. - Keep clothing, furniture, draperies and other flammable materials away.

 For use with solid wood fuel only.
 Other fuels may over fire and generate poisonous gases (i.e. carbon monoxide).
-NOTE: Clearances may only be reduced by means approved by the regulatory authority having jurisdiction